FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Global_Bars.md

 Let you monitor the timecode seen by SPAT Revolution.
 For proper operation of snapshots and automations, it should be always running.
 ### Clock source

+Choose what clock SPAT should follow.
++ Internal.
++ Hardware.
++ Auto : use hardware if one is connected.
 <!--NEED INFO-->

 ### Support